amplience/dc-accelerators-content-rendering-service/docs/EXTERNAL-CONTENT-TYPES.md

 * Referencing the exact same content type from multiple hubs (e.g. across brands)
   * Note: This is only suitable if you will never need to make hub specific changes to a content type and they will strictly always be identical.
-* Contiguous integration – If you wish to version your content types in source control and create an automated deployment pipeline.
+* Continuous integration – If you wish to version your content types in source control and create an automated deployment pipeline.

 ## Steps